-Under PRC law, our PRC subsidiaries are required to provide for certain statutory reserves, namely a general reserve, an enterprise expansion fund and a staff welfare and bonus fund.
-Each of the subsidiaries is required to allocate at least 10% of its after tax profits on an individual company basis as determined under PRC accounting standards to the general reserve and has the right to discontinue allocations to the general reserve if such reserve has reached 50% of registered capital on an individual company basis.
-In addition, the registered capital of our PRC subsidiaries and VIEs is also restricted.

-Appropriations to the enterprise expansion fund and staff welfare and bonus fund are at the discretion of the Board of Directors of the subsidiary.
+Under PRC law, our PRC subsidiaries are required to allocate at least 10% of their after-tax profits on an individual company basis as determined under PRC accounting standards to the general reserve before paying dividends to us, and have the right to discontinue allocations to the general reserve if such reserve has reached 50% of registered capital on an individual company basis.
+In addition, they are also required to make appropriations to the enterprise expansion fund and staff welfare and bonus fund at the discretion of their respective boards of directors.
 Our VIEs in the PRC are also subject to similar statutory reserve requirements.
 These reserves can only be used for specific purposes and are not transferable to us in the form of loans, advances or cash dividends.
-As of December 31, 2011, 2012 and 2013, our PRC subsidiaries and VIEs had appropriated RMB4.0 million, RMB4.9 million and RMB7.1 million (US\$1.2 million), respectively, of retained earnings for our statutory reserves.
+As of December 31, 2012, 2013 and 2014, our PRC subsidiaries and VIEs had appropriated RMB4.9 million, RMB7.1 million and RMB8.8 million (US\$1.4 million), respectively, of retained earnings for their statutory reserves.

-As a result of these PRC laws and regulations, prior to payment of dividends to the general reserve fund, our PRC subsidiaries and VIEs are restricted in their ability to transfer a portion of their net assets to us.
+As a result of these PRC laws and regulations, prior to allocations of after-tax profits to the statutory reserves, our PRC subsidiaries and VIEs are restricted in their ability to transfer a portion of their net assets to us.

 Foreign exchange and other regulation in the PRC may further restrict our PRC subsidiaries and VIEs from transferring funds to us in the form of dividends, loans and advances.
-As of December 31, 2011, 2012 and 2013, amounts restricted of the net assets of our PRC subsidiaries and VIEs, were RMB1,381.0 million, RMB1,600.2 million and RMB1,818.1 million (US\$300.3 million), respectively.
+As of December 31, 2012, 2013 and 2014, the amounts of the net restricted assets of our PRC subsidiaries and VIEs were RMB1,600.2 million, RMB1,818.1 million and RMB2,626.1 million (US\$423.3 million), respectively.